ciber-lab/nafta/README.md

 ## Introduction

 This repository presents project Nafta, which focuses on oil spill detection and segmentation.
 In addition, YOLOv3 model is implemented to detect oil rigs and vessels.
-All models trained on the Nafta dataset can be download [here][Models].
+All models trained on the Nafta dataset can be downloaded [here][Models].
 Please read the following article for more detailed information about the project and procedures.

 ### Article